Vacations for Seniors with Limited Mobility

 Common Getaways near Lakeview Terrace

 For the residents at are lucky enough to live at Lakeview Terrace, there are several destinations just around the corner.
 Starting with the aforementioned Las Vegas.
 Just 30 minutes from our front door to the Strip, you can eat lunch, grab a show and see all the sites and be home in time for dinner.
 Look east from our front door and you will see incredible Lake Mead.
 Formed by the construction of the Hoover Dam, the lake is available for boating, fishing and all other watersports.
 Finally, just down the road from Lakeview Terrace is The Hoover Dam is a National Civil Engineering Landmark, is listed on the National Register of Historic Places, and was designated a National Historic Landmark in 1985, cited for its engineering innovations.
-Stay informed on the latest events and news from Lakeview Terrace by checking out our monthly newsletters in the blog.
+Contact us today to become a part of our community and stay informed on the latest events and news from Lakeview Terrace by checking out our monthly newsletters in the blog.